nmonatja/assignment1/README.md

 6. To run the each application execute the command "java Plumber" in the system folder

-7. The output data files will be created under the DataSets sub-folder, under each system folder
+7. The output data files will be created under the main DataSets folder